Mundamala: Fearsome goddesses

 The mundamala is often found in the iconography of the Mahavidyas, a group of ten fearsome Tantric goddesses.
 Kali, the foremost Mahavidya, often wears a garland of freshly severed heads.
 The blood from her bleeding garland bathes her body.
 The number of heads in the mundamala is generally described as fifty.
 Other Mahavidyas like Tara, Chhinnamasta, Bhairavi, Dhumavati and Matangi are depicted or at least described wearing mundamalas; the goddess may also hold a severed head or skull (kapala) in her hand.
 In descriptions of Bhairavi, the heads are said to be so fresh that they vomit blood over her breasts.

-other fierce goddesses depicted often wearing the mundamala is Chamunda, and Mahakali.
+Other fierce goddesses depicted often wearing the mundamala are Chamunda and Mahakali.